 Students are expected to attend classes every day of the school year.
-If a student is absent one or more days, parents and/or guardians must must notify Secondary Offices indicating the reason for the absence (see Absences below).
+If a student is absent one or more days, they must bring a note from their parent or guardian indicating the reason for the absence (see Absences below).
 Due to the fact that the issuing of credit is linked to direct instruction, the following will apply:

-A student may not have more than twelve (12) absences per semester-long courses and twenty four (24) absences per year long courses.
+A student may not have more than six (6) absences per semester-long courses and twelve (12) absences per year long courses.
 This includes absences of any kind.
 This number of excessive absences makes a student subject to not receiving credit for the course.
-Warning notices will be sent to the student and parents when the student accumulates 6, 9, and/or 12 absences.
+Warning notices will be sent to the student and parents when the student accumulates 6, 9, and 12 absences.
 In the case of semester courses the second notice will be at 4 absences.
 Leaving school for any part of the day is considered an absence, as well as missing a full class period during the day for any unexcused reason.